ivmai/bdwgc/doc/scale.md

 modified to run multiple concurrent client threads in the same address space.
 Each client thread does the same work as the original benchmark, but they share a heap.
 This benchmark involves very little work outside of memory allocation.
-This was run with GC 6.0alpha3 on a dual processor Pentium III/500 machine under Linux 2.2.12.
+This was run with an ancient GC (released in 2000) on a dual processor Pentium III/500 machine under Linux 2.2.12.

 Running with a thread-unsafe collector, the benchmark ran in 9 seconds.
 With the simple thread-safe collector, built with `-DGC_THREADS`, the execution